tjjd4/evm-mcp-server/README.md

 ## 🔭 Overview

-The MCP EVM Server leverages the Model Context Protocol to provide blockchain operations to AI agents.
-It supports a wide range of operations including:
+The MCP EVM Server leverages the Model Context Protocol to provide blockchain services to AI agents.
+It supports a wide range of services including:

 - Reading blockchain state (balances, transactions, blocks, etc.)
 - Interacting with smart contracts
 - Transferring tokens (native, ERC20, ERC721, ERC1155)
 - Querying token metadata and balances
-- Chain-specific operations across 30+ EVM networks
+- Chain-specific services across 30+ EVM networks
 - **ENS name resolution** for all address parameters (use human-readable names like 'vitalik.eth' instead of addresses)

-All operations are exposed through a consistent interface of MCP tools and resources, making it easy for AI agents to discover and use blockchain functionality. **Every tool that accepts Ethereum addresses also supports ENS names**, automatically resolving them to addresses behind the scenes.
+All services are exposed through a consistent interface of MCP tools and resources, making it easy for AI agents to discover and use blockchain functionality. **Every tool that accepts Ethereum addresses also supports ENS names**, automatically resolving them to addresses behind the scenes.

 ## ✨ Features